claireaw/Tavern_Keeper/README.md

 This command lists a user's username and currency amount.
 A user who does not exist will receive a message prompting them to run "/setup".

 <h2>/helpme</h2>
-This command lists all other commands that are available to users with any permissions.
+This command publically lists all other commands that are available to users with any permissions.
 It does not list any commands that require a "staff" role.

 <h2>/seestore</h2>
 This command publicly displays the list of items available to purchase from the Astral Merchant, as well as their respective prices.
 This can currently be done by any user, regardless of store affiliation.